FAQ

 +

-Yes.
-The Early Access price of $99 will increase to $299 once the program reaches its full scope — including additional content, features, and tools.
-If you purchase at $99, you keep lifetime access at that price regardless of future increases.
+The Early Bird and Early Access prices reward candidates who commit early.
+As the program builds its reputation and user base, the price reflects its full value.
+If you purchase at any promotional price, you keep lifetime access at that price regardless of future increases.

 How long do I have access?